soggybag/glitch-storm/README.md

 # Glitch-Storm

-This is my take on GlitchStorm by Sphereical Sound.
+This is my take on [Glitch-Storm](https://github.com/spherical-sound-society/glitch-storm) by [Sphereical Sound Society](https://github.com/spherical-sound-society).
+This is my fork of that project.

 I made the following changes:

-- Added a an LM386 as an ouput buffer (see the updated schematic)
+- Added a an LM386 as an output buffer (see the updated schematic)
 - Added an extra pot to control the sample rate
-- Update the software (see notes and comments)
+- Updated and refactored codebase (see notes and comments)
+- Added detailed comments
 - Removed easter egg mode

-For more info check this blog post: http://www.super-freq.com/wp-admin/post.php?post=6763&action=edit
+I presented this project at Noisebridge, see this blog post: http://www.super-freq.com/glitchstorm-at-noisebridge/

-Updated schematic:
+**Updated schematic:**

 ![Schematic](GlitchstormMod-Schem.png)

-Breadboard Layout:
+**Breadboard Layout:**

 ![Schematic](GlitchStorm.png)